johnromano23/README.md-Generator/README.md

 ## Usage

-this repo holds assignment #7 ReadMe Generator
+This repo holds the application code for a README.md generator

 ## License